 During this surgery it became apparent that Mel’s lower spine and pelvis were also dangerously unstable and were dislocating during the Cervical surgery, resulting in fears that she may become paralysed.
 So the decision was made to fuse her spine 2-3weeks later after a short recovery period.

 She was fused from thoracic level 10, right down to her sacrum/pelvis, and her SI joints!
 A tethered cord release was also performed to release her spinal cord, this surgery was extensive and again she was placed ventilated in a coma in ICU.
 Upon waking from ICU Mel immediately regained the use of her right leg and foot which had been previously paralysed- the first indicator of how successful the surgery had been!

-Mel returned home now home and was building up her tolerance to be able to sit upright in her wheelchair for longer periods of time… she hadn’t suffered a single seizure since the fusion surgery!
+Mel returned home home and was building up her tolerance to sit upright in her wheelchair for longer periods of time… she hadn’t suffered a single seizure since the fusion surgery!
 Proof of how worthwhile and necessary the surgery was!

 - Any additional funds raised will be used for any future treatments or equipment needed that is not available on the NHS.